gunjandatta/gunjandatta.github.io/pages/extras/bs/components/icons.md

 category: bs
 permalink: /extras/bs/components/icons/
 ---
 Bootstrap provides a list of the [available icons](https://icons.getbootstrap.com/#icons).
-The Icons is a method, using the IconTypes enumerator to select the icon.
+Icons is a method using the IconTypes enumerator to render a specified icon.
 The default size rendered is 32x32, unless specified.

 ```js
 Icons(iconType?:number, height?:number, width?:number):HtmlElement